ravisankarchinnam/carbon-credits-portfolio/README.md

 > Check out the readme for the sub folders [ui](/apps/ui/README.md) and [api](/apps/api/README.md) respectively.

 #### Prerequisites
-> This project configured using turbo for build and development.
-Please before run the app, make sure to install the following software in your system locally.
+> This project is configured using turbo for build and development.
+Please before running the app, make sure to install the following software in your system locally.

  - [Turbo](https://turbo.build/) install globally - Turbo is an incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust.
  - [Node.js v18]((https://nodejs.org/))
  - [Mongodb](https://www.mongodb.com/try/download/community) or MongoDB connection string.

+> [!CAUTION]
+> Once the database is installed locally, insert the data into DB from the [CSV file](projects_sample.csv).

 #### Setup